tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Dec 05 2007

-Guy Weissnat (a 33-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Guy Weissnat (a 33-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Guy Weissnat had never preached his views to theists before, and freaked out.
 Guy Weissnat meditated to relieve stress and to calm his nerves.
 As Guy Weissnat entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Guy Weissnat used philosophy and reason to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Guy Weissnat argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.